At our Kelowna dental clinic, we often use dental bonding to alter the colour, shape, and symmetry of your teeth.

 It is also often used to close gaps between teeth, to make teeth appear longer, or to change their shape or colour.

-The finished tooth looks natural and smooth, and is closely matched to the surrounding teeth.
+The finished tooth often looks quite natural and smooth and is can be closely matched to the surrounding teeth.

 The Bonding Process

 Dental bonding typically requires only one visit to your dentist's office.
 The process can usually be completed in 30 to 60 minutes per tooth.